isographlabs/isograph/README.md

 ### Big picture

-At the root of a page, you will define an `isoFetch` entrypoint.
+At the root of a page, you will define an `iso` entrypoint.
 For any such entrypoint, Isograph will:

 - Recursively walk it's dependencies and create a single GraphQL query that fetches **all** of the data reachable from this literal.
 - When that page renders, or possibly sooner, Isograph will make the API call to fetch that data.